ghc-proposals/ghc-proposals/proposals/0000-extension-lifecycle-framework.md

 ```

 On the other hand, when the warnings are used to express a stability policy, the messages should support this.
-On the assumption that `LinearTypes` is `Experimental` and a build system is configured as with the following `stack.yaml` snippet:
+On the assumption that `LinearTypes` is `Unstable` and a build system is configured as with the following `stack.yaml` snippet:
 ```
 ghc-options:
-  "$locals": -WXExperimental -WXLegacy -WXDeprecated
+  "$locals": -WXUnstable -WXLegacy -WXDeprecated
 ```
 or `cabal.project` snippet:
 ```
 program-options
-  ghc-options: -WXExperimental -WXLegacy -WXDeprecated
+  ghc-options: -WXUnstable -WXLegacy -WXDeprecated
 ```
 then a module that enables `LinearTypes` should get a warning like:
 ```
-Foo.hs:3:5: warning: [-WXExperimental]
+Foo.hs:3:5: warning: [-WXUnstable]
     The extension `LinearTypes` is experimental and subject to breaking changes.
 ```